quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in
   {{Section 13.2 of QUIC-TRANSPORT}}, as such the default value is 1.
-  A value of 0 indicates immediate ACKs SHOULD never be sent due to receiving an out-of-order packet.
+  A value of 0 indicates out-of-order packets do not elicit an immediate ACKs.

 ACK_FREQUENCY frames are ack-eliciting.
 When an ACK_FREQUENCY frame is lost, is encouraged to send an ACK_FREQUENCY frame, unless an ACK_FREQUENCY frame